 We will use the convention of letting both the blank and zero represent a cell in the quiescent state.
-For the above signal to move to the right, the cells ahead of the signal must become non-quiescent and the cells currently covered by the signal must become quiescent.
+For the above signal to move to the right, the cells ahead of the signal must become nonquiescent and the cells currently covered by the signal must become quiescent.
 Thus the following transition rules are needed for the propagation to occur.
 (A five-neighborhood is assumed.)

-Rules for Destruction of Signal Rules for Creation of New Signal
+Rules for Destruction of Signal Rules for Creation of New Signals

 A disadvantage of this type of information transmission is that any two-state, five-neighbor version of this "wireless" signal will necessarily propagate to the sides also, due to the necessity of the following transition rule.
 The reason for this is that if a zero in front of the signal is to become a one, then this rule is needed.
+However, this same rule also causes zeros adjacent to the sides and back of the signal to become ones.